hsocarras/nodbus-plus/docs/client/nodbus_master_serial.rst

 --------------------------------------------------------------------------------------------------

 * **channelId** <string>: Channels's name.
-* **unitId** <number>: Legacy modbus address for being using for a gateway.
-Modbus spec recomend using 255.
+* **unitId** <number>: Legacy Modbus unit id used by some gateways.
+The Modbus specification recommends using 255 for local devices.
 * **startInput** <number>: Starting input to read at 0 address.
 * **inputsCuantity** <number>: Number of inputs to read.
 * **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
 Default value is false, rtu mode.
 * **Returns** <boolean>: true if success

-This functions create the read inputs  (function 02) request and sended to server.
+This function creates a Read Discrete Inputs (function 02) request and sends it to the server.

 .. code-block:: javascript

-      //Reading input on channel device1, unitId 255  define device itself.
-      //If device is a modbus gateway then unitId define the modbus address for desire station.
-      //input 0 .
-      //Read 6 inputs
+      // Read 6 discrete inputs starting at address 0 on channel 'device1'.
-      successStatus = nodbusSerialClient.readInputs('device1', 255, 0, 6);
+      let successStatus = nodbusSerialClient.readInputs('device1', 255, 0, 6);

 Method: nodbusSerialClient.readInputRegisters(channelId, unitId, startRegister, registersCuantity, asciiMode)
 --------------------------------------------------------------------------------------------------------------

 * **channelId** <string>: Channels's name.
-* **unitId** <number>: Legacy modbus address for being using for a gateway.
-Modbus spec recomend using 255.
+* **unitId** <number>: Legacy Modbus unit id used by some gateways.
+The Modbus specification recommends using 255 for local devices.
 * **startRegister** <number>: Starting input to read at 0 address.
 * **registerCuantity** <number>: Number of inputs to read.
 * **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
 Default value is false, rtu mode.
 * **Returns** <boolean>: true if success

-This functions create the read input register (function 04) request and sended to server.
+This function creates a Read Input Registers (function 04) request and sends it to the server.

 .. code-block:: javascript

-      //Reading input on channel device1, unitId 255  define device itself.
-      //If device is a modbus gateway then unitId define the modbus address for desire station.
-      //register 10 .
-      //Read 4 register
+      // Read 4 input registers starting at register 10 on channel 'device1'.
-      successStatus = nodbusSerialClient.readInputRegisters('device1', 255, 10, 4);
+      let successStatus = nodbusSerialClient.readInputRegisters('device1', 255, 10, 4);